jahrWork/Informatics_Semester1/README.md

 How to work with this repository with other editor or environment:
-1) Download ZIP and extract folder
+1) Download ZIP (form Code green button) and extract folder
 2) Look for Python or Fortran files and execute from the command prompt or other editor